Skip to main content

 7. Rotate employees

 Make sure the same servers aren't always on patio duty.
 Working in the heat can be tiring.
 Because restaurants are fast-paced, rotating your servers will ensure upbeat, energetic patio service and keep employees from feeling worn down by the outdoor elements.
-Diners also may linger on patios than when eating inside.
+Diners also may linger on patios longer than when eating inside.
 Less table turnover means fewer tips, so your servers may appreciate working an indoor rotation.

 8. Prepare for weather